-IMR activities for the onshore pipelines include biannual (six-monthly) visual inspections.
+IMR activities for the onshore pipelines include biannual (six-monthly) surveys and visual inspections.

 Rehabilitation and Remediation

 In 2012, BHP commenced rehabilitation of a 285-hectare section of area that was cleared along the Macedon sales gas and wet gas pipelines.
 A cleared access track along the Right of Way (ROW) approximately 10-15 m wide has been retained along the pipeline easements.
 As a condition of the environmental approval of the Macedon project (Condition 8 of the Ministerial Statement 844), monitoring was required to demonstrate compliance.
 Monitoring of transects along the Macedon gas pipeline was completed in 2010 (the baseline survey prior to clearing) and subsequent post-rehabilitation surveys since 2013.

+The required standards for rehabilitation for compliance with MS 844 conditions are:

+Rehabilitation to achieve species diversity which is not less than 60 % of known original species diversity; and

+Weed coverage is equal to or less than that of pre‐cleared levels.

+The annual monitoring survey enables ongoing assessment of compliance with the MS 844 conditions, and for response actions to be undertaken when required to improve rehabilitation outcomes.

 As outlined in the EPS for the development, ultimate rehabilitation requirements for the project area will be described in a Decommissioning Plan which will be developed a minimum of five years prior to project closure.
 The agreed decommissioning and rehabilitation management will be reflected in the EP in force at that time which will be submitted to DMIRS in advance of the activity ceasing.

 Decommissioning and Closure

-Decommissioning of the field and Macedon Gas Plant will be undertaken in accordance with regulatory requirements at the time.
-Macedon is many years away from the end of field life.
+BHP maintains a Macedon Closure Management Plan (BHP-MAC-PN-0001) which is reviewed annually.
+The vision of the Closure Management Plan is to ensure that BHP acts as a responsible corporate citizen while preserving shareholder value.
+The Plan establishes BHP local management accountability and ownership of closure activity and compliance with relevant industry standards, regulations, or applicable legislative requirements.
+Further, the Plan provides for compliance with BHP Corporate requirements and all contractual obligations in order to protect public and employee health, safety, and welfare while limiting or mitigating adverse environmental effects or socio-economic impacts and protection of indigenous values.

+Onshore pipelines are governed by lease agreements to restore the surface to as near its original condition as is reasonably practical.
+The extent and methodology of closure will vary based on negotiations with the lease land owner by responsible party.
+Alternative use negotiation may occur at any point in the lease life, initiated by either the lease holder, or responsible facilities holder.

+Onshore infrastructure will be removed within 80 cm of the surface (unless there is agreement to leave in situ) and rehabilitated to pre use conditions unless otherwise agreed.
+An environmental baseline survey is planned be performed post shutdown, along with flushing and cleaning of the facilities.
+This survey, combined with all existing data, will form the basis for the environmental ALARP and comparative assessment studies to confirm the optimal path forward with respect to closure.

 The design of all subsea infrastructure is such that removal of all structures and components above the sea floor is feasible.

-Decommissioning and closure activities will be subject to separate environment plans in accordance with regulatory requirements.
+It is currently planned for offshore pipelines to be cleared of hydrocarbons, filled with seawater and abandoned in place.
+Polymer-containing flexible flowlines and umbilicals will be removed.
+Trees will be removed and disposed onshore, as preferred (currently) by regulators.

+Closure planning will mature as the operation proceeds toward closure with further detail provided in subsequent revisions to the Environment Plan.

 Description of the Environment